How office designs are changing for management and staff

-We cannot move forward and pretend 2020 never happened.
-Although it is commonplace to hear people talk about the anticipated “post COVID” world or more frequently, the “new normal.”
-But changes were constant before COVID hit us – all you need to think about is the latest smart device and how outdated your current one is to show how fast change was happening.
+In this post-pandemic world, it has become common to hear people talk about “the new normal.”
+Yet the reality is that change was a constant, even before COVID hit us – all you need to think about is the latest smart device and how outdated your current one is to show how fast change was happening.
 If anything, the pace of change is likely to accelerate once we move on from the pandemic response mode.

-We need to change our mindset – there is not going to be a “new normal”, there won’t be a “next normal” there will only be change.
-Demanding agility, which will determine how quickly we respond.
+Post-COVID we need to change our mindset – there is not going to be a “new normal”, there won’t be a “next normal”; there will only be change.
+A business’s agility will determine how it responds and thrives with this change.

-One of the significant results from the pandemic is heightened personnel safety concerns.
-Management and staff are more aware of their surroundings, how close their colleague sits, access to sanitizer etc.
+One of the significant results from the pandemic has been heightened personnel safety concerns.
+Both management and staff are more aware of their surroundings, such as how close their colleague sits, whether they have access to sanitizer, and the like.

-While the majority of workers share expectations of an eventual return to normal, they are preparing for something different.
-They are preparing for a world in which the possibility of pandemic events is always just around the corner.
+While the majority of workers share expectations of an eventual return to normal, they are preparing for something different – a world in which the possibility of pandemic events is always just around the corner.
 96% of Viatechnik’s survey participants say they have either made or are in the process of making a design change to their working spaces as a result of COVID-19.
-The design change will allow for agility (the ability to respond rapidly and flexibly) if another pandemic occurs.
+This design change will allow for agility (the ability to respond rapidly and flexibly) if another pandemic occurs.

 Some of the design changes include: